garthheff/CTF-Writeups/TryHackMe/captchapocalypse.md

 passwords = [p.rstrip() for p in open("~/Desktop/101Selenium/rock100.txt")]
 ```

-if we run the script now, it will seem to work but never finds the login.
+9) If we run the script now, it will seem to work but never finds the login.
 What i found you have to update

 ```
         chrome.find_element(By.TAG_NAME, "form").submit()